Last updated September 28, 2022.

-Chewing gum boosts accuracy rates and reaction times while increasing ability to concentrate and focus.
+Chewing gum boosts accuracy rates and reaction times while increasing the ability to concentrate and focus.

-Eating mints has a similar effect to chewing gum, especially if they are peppermint.
+Eating mints has a similar effect as chewing gum, especially if the mints are peppermint.

 Or you might want to try green tea mints.

-Two brands to try are Sencha Naturals or Trader Joe’s green tea mints which contain mint plus real green tea extract.
+Two brands I enjoy are Sencha Naturals or Trader Joe’s green tea mints which contain mint plus real green tea extract.

 Students in ancient Greece wore crowns of rosemary to improve their mental performance when taking exams.

-Just a whiff of the scent of rosemary can improve cognitive speed, accuracy and mood while reducing feelings of anxiety.
-(54)
+Inhaling the scent of rosemary can improve cognitive speed, accuracy, and mood while reducing feelings of anxiety.

 When you inhale rosemary, its active compounds actually enter your bloodstream.